mhmdfirza/mhmdfirza/README.md

 - 👋 Hi, I’m Muhammad Firzatullah Aqila Risfayadi aka @mhmdfirza
 - 👀 I’m interested in Coding and GAMING OFC
 - 🌱 I’m currently learning HTML,CSS,JS,Python
-- 💞️ I’m looking to collaborate on any Project for beginner
+- 💞️ I’m looking to collaborate on any Project for a beginner
 - 📫 How to reach me you can mail me on m.firza.aqila.r@gmail.com

 <!---